Updated September 21, 2020

 - Type 1 diabetes mellitus

-Employees who care for or live with individuals at higher risk for severe illness with Covid-19 should plan to return to campus as scheduled and work with their direct supervisor to ensure that their work environment allows for social distancing and the ability to practice the behaviors known to reduce the spread of the Covid-19.
+Faculty and staff who care for or live with individuals at higher risk for severe illness with Covid-19 should work with their direct supervisor to ensure that their work environment allows for social distancing and the ability to practice the behaviors known to reduce the spread of the Covid-19.

 Georgia Tech will adhere to current USG workplace health and safety guidance and all existing executive orders issued from the Office of Governor Brian Kemp.